WJY-norainu/cs2102-python-flask-setup-guide/README.md

 ```

 Notice that `localhost:5000` comes from `app.py` setting, and the extra `/` comes from the URL routing mapping in `views.py`.

-The HTML template being rendered in the code is in `templates` folder.
+The web page you are seeing is a rendered HTML file from `index.html` in `templates` folder.

-Switch back to the browser and go to sign-up page
+Switch back to the browser and go to sign-up page like below
-(hint: try to figure out what to enter in address bar yourself).
+(hint: take a look at other URL routing and try to figure out the URL address for sign-up page by yourself).

+`<sign-up page>`

+Without entering any information, click `submit`.
+Sign-up should fail and you should see compulsory fields getting highlighted like below:

+`<sign-up page with error msg>`

-Enter the relevant information and click the button to sign up.
+Now enter the relevant information and click `submit` again.

-Now you should see the following message.
+Sign-up should succeed and you should see a page with success message.

-Switch back to `psql` console and run the following command:
+Switch to `psql` console and run the following command:

-``
+`SELECT * FROM sample_user`

-The information you just entered has been inserted into the database.
+You should see that the information entered has been inserted into the database.

+Switch to your browser again and this time open log-in page, which should look like below:

+`<log-in page>`

+Observe what happens when you:
+* try to log in without any information entered
+* try to log in with a non-existing name
+* try to log in with an existing name

-When you are done, close the browser and terminate web service by pressing `CTRL+C` in the terminal that's running the service.
+When you are done, close the browser and stop web server by pressing `CTRL+C` in the terminal running it.

 ## Additional Information